We are no longer accepting applications for this internship.

 - Ability to apply superb attention to detail

-The policy legal internship is based in our Washington, DC office and requires a commitment of 30 hours per week during normal office hours.
-We offer compensation ($14.50/hour) to interns who cannot receive school credit or outside funding for their internship experience.
+The policy legal internship is remote and requires a commitment of 30 hours per week during normal office hours EST. We offer compensation ($15.50/hour) to interns who cannot receive school credit or outside funding for their internship experience.

 Start and end dates are flexible.